mattoppenheim/microbit_hand_shake/README.md

 ## micro:bit v1 and v2 compatibility

 micro:bit v1 was used for testing.
-The hex files in this repository also work on v2 of the micro:bit.
+The hex files in this repository also work with v2 of the micro:bit.